Chords2Cure

 Jacob Lizst

-Jacob Liszt is a junior at Crossroads School and is thrilled to be serving on the juniorteam at Chords2Cure working as a videographer and managing the social media account.
+Jacob Liszt is a senior at Crossroads School and is thrilled to be serving on the juniorteam at Chords2Cure working as a videographer and managing the social media account.
 With a passion for acting, filmmaking, and photography, Jacob has long been immersed in the arts and is eager to further develop his skills through his work with Chords2Cure.
 He looks forward to contributing to the fight against pediatric cancer and growing both as an artist and filmmaker.

 Chase Klein

-Chase is a junior at Brentwood School and this is her second year on the Chords2Cure Junior Team.
+Chase is a senior at Brentwood School and this is her third year on the Chords2Cure Junior Team.
 She is thrilled to be the President of the C2C club at Brentwood, and to be involved with this incredible organization.
-Chase has been singing, playing piano and guitar, and performing jazz music for 14 years.
+Chase has been singing, playing piano and guitar, and performing jazz music for 15 years.
 She started in musical theater and began writing music at the age of 11.
 Chase has friends and family members who have battled cancer, so Chords2Cure’s mission resonates deeply with her.
 She is incredibly grateful to be able to share music and her love of performance while simultaneously supporting C2C and Dr. Federman’s research.
 She cannot wait for another fantastic year ahead with Chords2Cure, supporting this important cause.

 Selma Erikson